Longwater1234/WedemyServer/README.md

 BT_MERCHANT_ID=
 BT_PUBLIC_KEY=
 BT_PRIVATE_KEY=
+#database credentials
+MYSQL_PASSWORD=
+REDIS_PASSWORD=
 ```

 ## Important ⚠

 Please examine the file [application.yml](src/main/resources/application.yml) inside src/main/resources/ folder.
-Default
+Place
-server port: 9000.
-Place all your necessary Spring Application properties there.
-Notice property `frontend.root.url`;
+all your necessary Spring Application properties there.
+Notice property `frontend.root.url`; replace value with yours.
-replace value with yours.
-But for _sensitive_ info (like Passwords or API Keys), **DON'T PASTE THEM IN THERE DIRECTLY**
+But for _sensitive_ info (like Passwords or API Keys), **DON'T PASTE THEM IN THERE DIRECTLY** ❌.
+I suggest store them as
-❌.
-I suggest store them as Environmental Variables instead (see above), then either declare them
+Environmental Variables instead (see above), then either declare them as `property.name = ${ENV_KEY_NAME}`, OR call
-as `property.name = ${ENV_KEY_NAME}`, OR call directly in your code as shown
+directly in your code as shown
 in [BraintreeConfig](src/main/java/com/davistiba/wedemyserver/config/BraintreeConfig.java).

 ## Databases Used